 The Company operates a funded DB Scheme in the UK which offers pensions in retirement to members.
-A full actuarial valuation was carried out as at 30 April 2020; the results have been updated to 31 December 2020 by a qualified independent actuary and showed a surplus at that date of £3,060k (2019: £1,974k deficit) gross of deferred tax, measured in accordance with FRS 102 Section 28: Employee benefits.
+A full actuarial valuation was carried out as at 30 April 2020; the results have been updated to 31 December 2022 by a qualified independent actuary and showed a surplus at that date of £15,068k (2021: £20,728k) gross of deferred tax, measured in accordance with FRS 102 section 28: Employee benefits.